What are some of the resources that I recommend?

 Small Business and Entrepreneurship

-There are lots of free resources available for prospective and current small business owners.
+There are lots of free resources available for prospective and current small business owners who are working with a tight budget.
 I found lots of helpful information on the following sites:

 FreshBooks – Cloud accounting software that lets you keep your business accounting organized.